pH-7/pH7WebAppBoilerplate/README.md

 A Powerful, Modern and Lightweight PHP 7.1+ Boilerplate to build quickly robust web apps or small/medium SaaS.

+**pH7WebAppBoilerplate** is based on [Silex](https://silex.symfony.com).
+Since Symfony 4, it is now [recommended to use Symfony 4](https://symfony.com/blog/the-end-of-silex
+) instead (Symfony 4 is as lightweight as using Silex).
+Silex isn't maintained anymore, so this project is now marked as archived.

 ## The Problem